About The Caprice School of Ballet

 4. All students need to take responsibility for adhering to the rules of the studio.
 Any concerns must be raised in an appropriate manner.

-5. All students are expected to maintain a high level of integrity.
-Gossip, criticism and/or disparaging comments about fellow students, teachers or parents will not be tolerated.
+5. All students and parents are expected to maintain a high level of integrity.
+Gossip, criticism and/or disparaging comments about fellow students, teachers or other parents will not be tolerated.

 6. Parents will be notified if student behaviour becomes unacceptable.
 This may result in suspension from classes.